Mick Cashman

 Michael Cashman (1931 – 17 September 1988) was an Irish hurler who played as a goalkeeper for the Cork senior team.

 Born in Blackrock, Cork, Cashman first arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team before later joining the junior side.
 He joined the senior team during the 1951 championship.
 Cashman went on to enjoy a decade-long inter-county career and won two Munster medals and one National Hurling League medal.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Munster inter-provincial team on a number of occasions, Cashman won six Railway Cup medals.
 At club level he won two championship medals with Blackrock.

 His brother-in-law, Jimmy Brohan, was a contemporary on the Cork hurling team, while his sons, Tom and Jim, enjoyed All-Ireland success with Cork.
 His grandson, Niall Cashman, currently plays with Cork.

 Throughout his career Cashman made 17 championship appearances.
 His retirement came following the conclusion of the 1962 championship.

 Playing career

 Club

 In 1956 Cashman was captain of the Blackrock senior hurling team that reached the final of the county championship.
 A 2–10 to 2–2 defeat of northside kingpins Glen Rovers gave Cashmna his first championship medal.

 After losing to the same opposition in 1959, Blackrock reached the decider once again in 1961.
-Cashman was cpatin for a second time as the Rockies defeated divisional side Avondhu by 4–10 to 3–7.
+Cashman was captain for a second time as the Rockies defeated divisional side Avondhu by 4–10 to 3–7.